 - Unofficial college transcript(s)

-- All submitted volunteer hours both with well and hospitalized children must be accompanied by letters of verifications from direct supervisors
+- All submitted hours with hospitalized children must be accompanied by letters of verification from direct supervisors

 Please send applications to:

 8200 Dodge Street

 *We reserve the right to update student information as needed.

 Association Of Child Life Professionals Application Deadlines & Offer Dates

 |Spring (January – May)||September 5||2nd Tuesday of October||Wednesday|

 |Fall (August – December)||March 15||1st Tuesday of May||Wednesday|

 *Applicants must accept or decline within 24 hours of notification